sfu-cosmo/MGCAMB_v4/README.md

 <img src="img/q_r.png" width="350" title="Q R parametrization" />
 </p>

-MGCAMB is implemented in the latest version of [CosmoMC](https://github.com/cmbant/CosmoMC).
-The MGCosmoMC code can be found in this [repository](https://github.com/sfu-cosmo/MGCosmoMC).
+MGCAMB is implemented in the latest version of [CosmoMC](https://github.com/cmbant/CosmoMC) and can be used with [Cobaya](https://cobaya.readthedocs.io/en/latest/).
+The [MGCosmoMC](https://github.com/sfu-cosmo/MGCosmoMC) and [MGCobaya](https://github.com/sfu-cosmo/MGCobaya) codes are also available for download.

 ### Structure of the code
 The new MGCAMB patch is structured as in the figure.